Syncing binaries#

 ".\Engine\Build\BatchFiles\RunUAT.bat" BuildGraph -Script="Samples/Games/YOURGAMEPROJECTFOLDER/Build/Anchorpoint/Anchorpoint.xml" -Target="Upload Anchorpoint Binaries" -set:EditorTarget=LyraEditor -project="Samples/Games/Lyra/Lyra.uproject"

-Now you (or your team member who will be using the binaries) can download the binaries so that Anchorpoint can unpack them and run the Unreal editor.
-If you are on a different machine, you will need to join the project and download the files first.
+Now you (or your team member who will be using the binaries) can download the binaries so that Anchorpoint can unpack them and run the Unreal Editor.

-Set a launch project that the Unreal Editor will open after a successful sync
+Pick your launch project if you want that the Unreal Editor will be opened after a successful sync

-Finally, close the Project Settings and click the Sync Editor button in the left sidebar.
+Finally, close the Project Settings and click the “Pull Binaries” button in the left sidebar.
 This will trigger the sync.
 You may have to accept a pop-up on Windows if you have enabled the “Sync Setup Dependencies” option for installing UE prerequisites.

 Debugging